The Game Theory of Fake News: Further analysis and extensions of the model

 \subsection{The effect of receiver learning model choice}

 We studied the effect of different receiver learning model choice.
-In particular we explored social learning via a model of cultural evolution, as described in Section 1.6 of this Supplement, on the level of engagement and consumption in a population of receivers.
-Figure S3 shows the impact of group size on engagement and consumption of fake and true news with a single fake news transmitter as in Figure 4 of the main text.
-Assuming that the rate of strategy mutations is $\mu=1/N$ where $N$ is the size of the group of receivers, we see that increasing group size has no effect on consumption and only a modest effect on engagement, tending to increase true news engagement and reduce fake news engagement, without reversing the pattern of higher engagement with fake stories than with true.
+In particular we explored social learning via a model of cultural evolution, as described in Section 1.6 of this Supplement, on the level of engagement per story and overall engagement in a population of receivers.
+Figure S9 shows the impact of group size on engagement per story and overall engagement with fake and true news with a fixed single misinformation transmitter as in Figure S3.
+Assuming that the rate of strategy mutations is $\mu=1/N$ where $N$ is the size of the group of receivers, we see that increasing group size has no effect on overall engagement and only a modest effect on engagement per story, tending to increase true news and reduce misinformation engagement per story, without reversing the pattern of higher engagement per story with fake stories than with true.